How To Celebrate Valentine’s Day When You’re in a New(ish) Relationship Without Making it Weird

 When you're just starting out in a new relationship, Valentine's Day can feel uncertain.
 The holiday of love and romance can represent a level of intimacy that you and your new(ish) partner may have simply not achieved yet.

 Perhaps you've only been dating for a couple of months or have only been on a few dates.
-Or maybe you're not exclusive yet, or haven't talked about where you stand.
+Or maybe you're not exclusive yet or haven't talked about where you stand.
 Should you celebrate Valentine's Day?
 Should you ignore it altogether?
-The questions can be anxiety-ridden.
+The questions can cause you to become anxiety-ridden.

 As a professional matchmaker, I recognize that, as my clients begin new relationships, the topic of commitment surrounding Valentine's Day can be tricky.
 So, I urge them to understand their relationship and utilize communication to work at their own pace.